 Seal the chosen room properly.
 Plastic sheeting, draft excluders, and positive pressure from opening windows slightly can keep dust out surprisingly effectively.
 This room needs comfortable seating, entertainment, and charging points for devices.
 Make it genuinely pleasant to spend time in.

 Choose a room that's furthest from the main work areas and has its own external access if possible.
 Upstairs bedrooms often work well because most renovation dust stays at ground level.
 If the work includes loft conversions, ground floor rooms become your refuge.
+If it's a garage conversion then there may not be much disruption in your home at all.

 Establish clear rules about the clean zone with your family and your builders.
 No work boots, no dusty clothes, no storing materials.
 Everyone needs somewhere to escape the chaos, and protecting that space becomes a shared priority.